TL;DR

 What court e-filing platforms does AppWT consult on?

-Tony Paris (AppWT founder) worked inside MiFILE and TrueFiling for a decade under ImageSoft and i3 Verticals.
+Tony Paris (AppWT founder) worked inside OnBase Cloud Services, MiFile, and TrueFiling for 9+ years (since 2017) at Michigan court-technology firms.
 AppWT consults on those two platforms with maximum depth, plus Tyler Technologies' Odyssey File & Serve, Tybera's ECF MDE specialist platform, Journal Technologies' eCourt eFiling, and File & ServeXpress.

 What does an AppWT court-technology consulting engagement cost?